 - Not a three season tent: Coleman lists this tent as a three season tent and I guess it could be depending upon what you consider comfortable temperatures.
 When the overnight temps were in the mid to high 60’s or above the tent was excellent and we were comfortable.
 When the temperature dropped, The same airflow features that I loved for warmer weather made the tent very cold, at least to me.
 The temperature dropped into the 40’s with sustained 10-12 MPH winds.
 The cold air blew through this tent zapping all the heat from within.

 2. WeatherTec System: Coleman’s WeatherTec system has welded floors and inverted seams.
 They advertise “Wind Strong Frame” that can handle continuous 35 mph winds and “Guaranteed to Keep You Dry and Cozy Regardless Of What’s Going On Outside”.
 This is not exactly true in my experience.
 The first couple of days we had perfect weather.
 No wind, no rain and temperatures overnight in the high 60″s.
 In those conditions, the Sundome was perfect.
 The third night temperatures dropped into the low 40’s with constant 10 -12 MPH wind.
 In those conditions, As the weather changed, my opinion of the Sundome changed as well.
 This tent was anything but cozy, in fact, it was cold and breezy inside.
 The next morning, it rained and the wind strength increased.
 Though we had the tent completely staked down with guy-lines and the rain fly was attached to the poles and ground as per the instructions, the wind shook this tent constantly changing it’s shape and not only allowed more cold wet air into the tent, occasionally it would blow rain under the rainfly into the tent through the mesh on the side walls.
 Though the floors and polyester fabric walls kept the rain out, we still ended up getting water into the tent through the mesh walls when the wind would gust.
+Not a lot, but enough to notice.

 3. Fiberglass poles are not very good: The pole connectors have a tendency to come off the pole.
 Right out of the box, two had to be reattached and glued.
 (Glad I set it up before I took it out into the forrest) The fiberglass poles sometimes crack from bending when you are setting up the tent.
-This is a common problem with budget tents.
+This is a common problem with any and all budget tents.

 4. Stakes are low quality: The stakes that come with the sundome are made of cheap lightweight metal that bend easily.

 5. The wind ripped the pole sleeves: As the wind gusted, I noticed one of the sleeves that the main body tent pole passes through began to rip.
 As the wind gusted up to 30 mph, (I checked with the National Weather Service) the rip became worse and tore alomst the entire length of the sleeve and then the tent lost its integrity.
 A better quality rip stop fabric would have prevented this.
+This is uncharacteristic of Coleman tents since I have never had a Coleman tent do this, I am inclined to think perhaps my tent may have had a defect from the factory.

 6. Self Rolling Windows: In theory, the idea of a self rolling window sounds great, but trying to slide the thin curved spring into the sleeve was a headache for me.
-Maybe I wasn’t doing it correctly but to me it was more trouble than convenience.
+Maybe I wasn’t doing it correctly, but to me it was more trouble than convenience.

 Find your headwaters,